defcronyke/shipping-canada-post-woocommerce/readme.txt

 == Installation ==
 1. Install and enable through the WordPress dashboard's "Plugins -> Add New" section.
 2. The settings will be available in "WooCommerce -> Settings -> Shipping -> Shipping Canada Post WooCommerce".
+3. On the settings page, fill in your Canada Post customer number and API credentials.
+If you don't have these, you'll have to sign up as a developer on the Canada Post website first.
-3. Make some shipping zones, and add "Shipping Canada Post WooCommerce" as the shipping method.
+4. Make some shipping zones, and add "Shipping Canada Post WooCommerce" as the shipping method.
-4. Add some boxes and set their dimensions and weight properties on the plugin settings page (see FAQ for instructions).
+5. Add some boxes and set their dimensions and weight properties on the plugin settings page (see FAQ for instructions).
-5. Read the FAQ for info about more features that are available.
+6. Read the FAQ for info about more features that are available.
-6. If there are any price calculation issues, try enabling "Debug mode" in "WooCommerce -> Settings -> Shipping -> Shipping options".
+7. If there are any price calculation issues, try enabling "Debug mode" in "WooCommerce -> Settings -> Shipping -> Shipping options".
 It will bypass the cache and give a fresh price calculation every time.

 == Frequently Asked Questions ==
 = How do I make new boxes? =